-Can you imaging you are strolling through some of Japan’s iconic sites under the gorgeous coloured autumn leaves?
+Can you imagine you are strolling through some of Japan’s iconic sites under the gorgeous coloured autumn leaves?
 Japan is like a dream.
 This holiday is paced to give you the time to savour the dream.

 All of this in the comfort of 4+ star western style accommodation and mix of public (bullet train) and private transport.

 This tour is specifically designed for those looking for a comprehensive tour of Japan, its diverse landscapes and culture, variety of experiences at a relaxed pace.
 Add some comfort and ease in your daily itinerary, it is the perfect autumn tour of Japan.